-7.4: Serial Input/Output - Baud Default 300
+7.4: Serial Input/Output - SIO (Baud Rate is defaulted to 300)

-Existing Smiley® NV4 users may already be using the serial input/output facility.
-The NV10 Validator also supports this system.
+Existing Smiley® NV4 users may already be using the serial input/output facility in conjunction with the parallel inputs.
+The NV9 Validator also supports this system.
 However this interface is not recommended for new designs, the Smiley® Secure Protocol SSP interface is recommended.